- I am from a country XXX. Can I apply to the program?

 Self-funded students are welcome in the program.
 They will pay half of the fees in the first year and the other half during the second year.
 If you are applying to other funding sources and you need paperwork from our part, do not hesitate to contact us.

 How can I apply for the Erasmus Mundus scholarship?

 How many EMJMD grants there are?
-What are the chances of getting one?

 How is the student selection performed?
 Why was my application not selected?

 The final mark is obtained as a weighted sum of: (i) your CPGA and CV, (ii) your motivation letter reviewed by two members of the consortium independently, and (iii) your evaluation from the two referees you select (they fill in a questionnaire and send us a reference letter which is again evaluated from two members of the consortium).
 With all this information, we obtain a final mark of each student and do the ranking, taking the nationality rules (only two from the same country) into account.